santoshsmalagi/Developer-Essentials/gcc-the-Essentials.md

 * Others
  * Developer Options
  * Machine Dependent Options

 ## Common File Formats

 ## Difference in behaviour - cc vs g++
+When you compile C++ programs, you should invoke GCC as g++ instead.

+C++ source files conventionally use one of the suffixes ‘.C’, ‘.cc’, ‘.cpp’, ‘.CPP’, ‘.c++’, ‘.cp’, or ‘.cxx’; C++ header files often use ‘.hh’, ‘.hpp’, ‘.H’, or (for shared template code) ‘.tcc’; and preprocessed C++ files use the suffix ‘.ii’.
+GCC recognizes files with these names and compiles them as C++ programs even if you call the compiler the same way as for compiling C programs (usually with the name gcc).

+However, the use of gcc does not add the C++ library. g++ is a program that calls GCC and automatically specifies linking against the C++ library.
+It treats ‘.c’, ‘.h’ and ‘.i’ files as C++ source files instead of C source files unless ‘-x’ is used.
+This program is also useful when precompiling a C header file with a ‘.h’ extension for use in C++ compilations.
+On many systems, g++ is also installed with the name c++.

 https://www3.ntu.edu.sg/home/ehchua/programming/cpp/gcc_make.html
 https://www3.ntu.edu.sg/home/ehchua/programming/index.html